totara/Totara-test-scripts/README.txt

-          based on version data and user input linkchecker.php - Spiders a site, following internal links it finds and records errors it comes across
+          based on version data and user input linkchecker.php - Spiders a site, following internal links it finds and records errors it comes across resetdb - do a fresh install based on the current code savedb  - backup the database and dataroot for the current site to a named backup loaddb  - restore the database and dataroot for the current site from a named backup

 INSTALL
 =======